thecapitalistcycle/reproduction-schemes/README.md

 This is the main repository for team repro.
 All items in the repo shoud be linked from here and later from the wiki.

+Team members can just add and edit files.
+Others can also do edits that get merged after review using a "pull request".
+(See Github docs).
+Others also welcome to join the team.

 We are currently still doing a first read through of EGRN C2.20 and C2.21.
 This is a necessary preliminary to work on an improved reading guide for Capital Volume 2, spreadsheets and future model.

 The notation I am using for citations from EGRN (eg above) and my perspecitve on what we are doing is in: